Review: 2025

 There are still things I didn’t finish.
 I wanted to start a TikTok or YouTube channel to share my thoughts on books.
 I uploaded two clips, but work and study took over.
 On the bright side, I helped my wife build her channel and even appeared in some of her videos.

-I also didn’t quite reach my weight loss goal.
-I was aiming for under 80kg by the end of the year, but I’m still at 81.5.
-Progress is progress.
+I also fell short of my weight loss goal.
+I was aiming for under 80kg by year’s end, but I’m still hovering at 81.5.
+Progress is progress, though.

-Here’s to another year of learning, improving, and hopefully finding a bit more balance.
+Here’s to another year of learning, growing, and hopefully discovering a bit more balance.

 1. Right now there is a weird visual bug when I use it on ArchLinux.
-Some occasionally, I used spf instead. ↩︎
+Occasionally, I use spf instead. ↩︎